 Melatonin helps the production of the hormone required to sleep, and kalms helps lower blood pressure so that the person feels relaxed and finds it easier to sleep.

-Therefore, kalms are not nearly as addictive as other sleep medications like valium or xanax.
+Therefore, kalms are not nearly as addictive as other sleep medications like diazepam or Alprazolam.

 Kalms One a Day